Judging German English Translation

 Let’s look at each of these categories in turn.

-This is what the German translator should have been considering whilst working on their German English translation:
+This is what the German translator needs to consider while working on their German English translation:

 1. Comprehension, Accuracy, Register